javiervertedor/RaspberryPiMediaServer/jellyfin.md

 2. **Connect via SSH**
    - Open PuTTY.
-   - Enter your Raspberry Pi’s IP address in the **Host Name** field.
+   - Enter your Raspberry Pi’s IP address.
    - Set **Port** to `22` and **Connection type** to `SSH`.
-   - Click **Open** and login with your Raspberry Pi username and password.
+   - Click **Open**, then log in with your Pi's credentials.

 ---